SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 and to define new, named enumeration, structure, class, and protocol types.
 You can also use a declaration to extend the the behavior of an existing named type and to import symbols into your program that are declared elsewhere.
-This chapter describes the syntax and behavior of these and other Swift declarations.

 In Swift, most declarations are also definitions in the sense that they are implemented or initialized at the same time they are declared.
 That said, because protocols don't